nessita/configglue/doc/ref/schemas/options.rst

 .. attribute:: Option.section

-The :class:`~configglue.pyschema.ConfigSection` object where this option was defined.
+The :class:`~configglue.pyschema.Section` object where this option was defined.

 Default is ``None``.